Oklahoma Sooners softball

 The Oklahoma Sooners softball team represents the University of Oklahoma in NCAA Division I college softball.
 The team competes in the Southeastern Conference (SEC), and plays its home games at Love's Field in Norman, Oklahoma.
 The Sooners are currently led by head coach Patty Gasso.

-Oklahoma has won their conference title 16 times, and their conference tournament ten times, winning the Big 12 Conference tournament nine times and the SEC tournament once.
-They have been to the NCAA tournament 31 times, advanced to the NCAA Women's College World Series 18 times, and has won the NCAA championship 8 times.
+Oklahoma has won their conference title 17 times, and their conference tournament 10 times, winning the Big 12 Conference tournament 9 times and the SEC tournament 1 time winner.
+They have been to the NCAA tournament 32 times, advanced to the NCAA Women's College World Series 18 times, and won the NCAA championship 8 times.
 Oklahoma also appeared in the AIAW Women's College World Series 4 times.

 History

 The Sooners won their first national championship back in 2000.
 They swept Harvard, Cal-State Northridge, and Oregon State at their home regionals to advance to their first appearance in the Women's College World Series.
 They beat California and knocked off Southern Mississippi and Arizona to advance to the championship game against UCLA.
 They beat UCLA 3-1 to capture their first national title.

 They hosted and won their 2013 regional.
 They beat Marist and Arkansas with a combined score of 41-6.
 They hosted again their super regionals against Texas A&M where they outscored the Aggies 18-2.
 In Oklahoma City, they went through 8 seeded Michigan, #10 ranked Texas, and #11 ranked Washington to reach Tennessee in the championship.
 Game 1 was where Lauren Chamberlain hit her iconic two-run walk-off home run after 12 innings of play.
 In game 2, Keilani Ricketts drove in all four runs, and Michelle Gascoigne pitched a shut out to obtain their second national title.

 Once again, they hosted their regional in 2016 where they beat Wichita State and Ole Miss.
 They went on to host their super regional against Louisiana-Lafayette where they swept to advance to the Women's College World Series once again.
 In their first game in the tournament, they beat Alabama in extra innings.
 They faced #12 Michigan in game 2, and beat LSU in their third to face Auburn in the championship.
 They won 2-1 in their final game where Paige Parker threw a complete game.

-In 2017, Sooners hosted another straight regional and won against North Dakota State, Arkansas, and Tulsa.
-From there, they went to #7 Auburn for the Super Regionals where they won in two games.
-They held off Baylor in Oklahoma City, overcame #6 Washington, and beat Oregon to face Florida in the finals.
-They won game 1 in the longest game ever played in the finals in 17 innings.
-They finished off the series with a swept to capture their fourth national championship.